ChestertonCC/Bronze-tasks-28.10.2019/5/readme.md

 				n = "n"
 			print(errorMessage.replace("{type}", inputType.__name__).replace("{n}", n))

-print("Using MiniUtils version "+version+" by MinionBAD420")
+print("Using MiniUtils version "+version+" by Minion3665")
-print("Please remove these credits") print("Writing your own name makes you a coder")
+print("Please don't remove these credits") print("Writing your own name doen't makes you a coder")
   ```

   Miniutils.py has most of the input and text Main.py use